coosmiin/coosmiin.github.io/_posts/2021-02-21-notes-on-az-204-developing-solutions-for-azure-certification.md

 toc_icon: quote-right
 ---

 Taking notes for [AZ-900 Microsoft Azure Fundamentals]({% post_url 2020-12-31-notes-on-az-900-azure-fundamentals-certification %}) proved to be a good idea so let's do it again.
 This time for [AZ-204 Developing Solutions for Microsoft Azure](https://docs.microsoft.com/en-us/learn/certifications/exams/az-204).
 Same approach: start with [exam skill outline](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4oZ7B) (May 18, 2020 version) and follow the [learning paths](https://docs.microsoft.com/en-us/learn/certifications/exams/az-204?tab=tab-learning-paths).
+Additionaly, check the Pluralsight course [Developing Solutions for Microsoft Azure (AZ-204)](https://app.pluralsight.com/paths/skills/developing-solutions-for-microsoft-azure-az-204) and follow related practice exam offered by Kaplan.

+**UPDATE 2021-02-024**

+Few remarks after I passed the exam:
+- The Microsoft Learning Path proved to be almost a complete waste of time.
+Only about 15-20% of the exam skill outline I could follow based on the Learning Path.
+The rest of the path was about interesting stuff, but not related to the exam.
+- The Kaplan tests, again, proved to be outdated.
+Not like for the AZ-900 but I still had to ignore lots of questions (about AKS for example)
+- The Pluralsight videos were to the point and very useful but it's just impossible to cover everything by video.
+The 30 min.
+Pluralsight Exam Alerts videos were extremely useful.
+They pin point the main topics and show you what kind of questions you might get in the exam.

 ## Develop Azure compute solutions (25-30%)